Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-And, truth be told, when it comes to wide bottoms, nobody does it better than the Japanese designers.
+And, truth be told, when it comes to wide trousers, nobody does it better than the Japanese designers.

 Pinko cropped palazzo trousers